 Does it speak volumes about how smart you are?
 To some people, I suppose.

 If you have the time, energy, resources, and desire to get an MBA (or any college degree for that matter)—go for it!
-If you’re willing to apply yourself, it will prove to be useful on some level… but if you’re simply responding to pressure from your family, friends or co-workers… or if you feel like your personal worth will be less without it – these are probably the wrong reasons to pursue this kind of adventure.
+If you’re willing to apply yourself, it will prove useful on some level.
+But if you’re simply responding to pressure from your family, friends, or co-workers, or if you feel like your personal worth will be less without it, these are probably the wrong reasons to pursue this kind of adventure.

-It required a lot of work, caused a fair amount of anxiety, put tremendous strain on my time, put my personal relationships to the test, caused a small bit of marital tension, and forced me to re-evaluate everything that I had previously spent my time on – but it also fostered personal and professional growth, unlike anything I’ve ever experienced before.
+Pursuing an MBA required a lot of work, caused a fair amount of anxiety, placed tremendous strain on my time, it put my personal relationships to the test, caused a small bit of marital tension, and forced me to re-evaluate everything that I had previously spent my time on.
+However, it also fostered personal and professional growth, unlike anything I’ve ever experienced.
 As a result, my level of confidence is now significantly higher than it was two years ago, which has left me feeling empowered to do a lot of things that I once felt incapable of doing.

-So given what I know now – would I do it all again?
-Absolutely.
+So given what I know now, and you’d ask me if I’d do it all again?
+Yes, absolutely.